 Since there’s no way to directly launch a DLL file, the rundll32.exe application is simply used to launch functionality stored in shared .dll files.
 This executable is a valid part of Windows, and normally shouldn’t be a threat.

 Note: the valid process is normally located at \Windows\System32\rundll32.exe, but sometimes spyware uses the same filename and runs from a different directory in order to disguise itself.
 If you think you have a problem, you should always run a scan to be sure, but we can verify exactly what is going on… so keep reading.

-One of the great features in Windows Vista’s Task Manager is the ability to see the full command line for any running application.
+One of the great features in Windows 7 or Vista Task Manager is the ability to see the full command line for any running application.
 For instance, you’ll see that I have two rundll32.exe processes in my list here:

 If you go to View \ Select Columns, you’ll see the option for “Command Line” in the list, which you’ll want to check.

 Now you can see the full path for the file in the list, which you’ll notice is the valid path for rundll32.exe in the System32 directory, and the argument is another DLL that is actually what is being run.